marticliment/UniGetUI/readme.md

 ## Contributions
- WingetUI wouldn't have been possible with all the help from every single contributor.
-From the person who fixed a typo to the person who improved half of the code, WingetUI wouldn't have been possible without you :smile:<br><br>
+ WingetUI wouldn't have been possible without the help of our dear contributors.
+From the person who fixed a typo to the person who improved half of the code, WingetUI wouldn't be possible without them! :smile:<br><br>

 ### Contributors:
  [![My dear contributors](https://contrib.rocks/image?repo=martinet101/WingetUI)](https://github.com/martinet101/WingetUI/graphs/contributors)<br><br>

  ### Translators
- WingetUI has not been machine translated.
+ WingetUI has not been machine translated!
 The following users have been in charge of the translations:
 - Ahmet Özmetin: Turkish
 - BUGP Association: Chinese
 - Datacra5H: German